 Kuta Art Market

 Kuta Art Market is just a hop away from the beach.
 Around 800 meters from Kuta Night Market.
-Like the night market, the establishment is quite small.
-However, it’s enough for a quick souvenir shopping.
+As the night market, the establishment is quite small.
+However, it’s enough for quick souvenir shopping tour.
 Here, get lost among the sizable display of arts, handicrafts, clothes, and accessories.

 Items at this beachside market have a comparatively high price since its located in a strategic place.
 Tourists are welcome to bargain.
-Remember, get polite, playful and friendly when haggling.
-Not only it will land into a lower price, but it’s also a way to make local friends here.
+Remember, get polite, playful, and friendly when haggling.
+Not only it will land at a lower price, but it’s also a way to make local friends here.

 Kuta Night Market Opening Hours

-The market opens from 5 PM to 10 PM.
+The market opens from 5 PM to 11 PM.
 The closing hour can be earlier so to be safe, visit early in the evening.
 Also, visit on weekdays because Kuta Night Market is closed on weekends.
-There will be a parking fee around IDR3k-5k.
-On average, dish price is around IDR 20k.
+There will be a parking fee of around Rp3.000-Rp5.000.
+On average, the dish price starts from Rp20.000.

 |Kuta Night Market Opening Hours|